How do I get rid of ransomware?

 How to find an encryption ransomware decryption tool

-Your first task is to figure out which specific kind of encryption ransomware was used in the attack.
-There are ransomware identifier tools online which can analyze the ransom note and the sample files which generally come with it (to show that the cyber attacker is serious).
-There is a good chance that one of these will be able to tell you what type of ransomware was used.
-Be aware, however, that if you’ve been very unlucky it will be a new form of ransomware and they will not be able to recognize it.
+Your to begin with task is to figure out which specific kind of encryption ransomware was used within the attack.
+There are ransomware identifier tools online which can analyze the ransom note and the sample files which for the most part come with it (to appear that the cyber attacker is serious).
+There is a good chance that one of these will be able to tell you what sort of ransomware was used.
+Be aware, however, that in the event that you’ve been very unlucky it’ll be a new form of ransomware and they will not be able to recognize it.

 Once you have (hopefully) identified what form of ransomware it is, you can then cross your fingers while you look to see if there is a decryption tool available for it.
 Even if you find one, please keep in mind that, despite all the warnings, enough people pay the ransom to make it possible for ransomware to be continually updated.
 This means that decryption tools can become obsolete very quickly.